Cooper Helfet

-Early years
+Early life

 Helfet attended Mark Day School for elementary and middle school and Redwood High School, where he played football, basketball, and lacrosse.
 As a senior, he recorded 42 receptions for 811 yards and earned first-team all-conference honors.
 He was lightly recruited by college football scouts, only receiving attention from FCS football programs including the University of San Diego and various Ivy League programs.
 However, he committed to Johns Hopkins University on a full lacrosse scholarship.

 College career

 Johns Hopkins University

 Helfet accepted a full lacrosse scholarship to Johns Hopkins University, where he played lacrosse for the Blue Jays in the fall of 2007.
 After one semester at Johns Hopkins, Helfet transferred to Santa Rosa Junior College with hopes of pursuing a football career.

 Santa Rosa Junior College

 Helfet started his collegiate career at Santa Rosa Junior College in Santa Rosa, California.
 He was one of the very few junior college players ever to transfer to Duke University.